libbyshoop/runestone/source/classactivities/loops.rst

    .. actex:: act_loop_09

 #.
 Create a function `turnAndBeep` or `turnAndPic` that takes in a
-   number `n`, and uses a loop to repeatedly have the robot turn to the left a fixed distance, and then either beep or take a picture, depending on what you want.
+   number `n`, and uses a loop to repeatedly have the turtle turn to the left a fixed distance.

    .. actex:: act_loop_10